 This is Part 2 in a series about making my newest piece, Face Time.
 It picks up where I left off in Part 1, which shows and talks about the painted and wigged wooden bead heads.

-UPDATE: Face Time will be part of my exhibit, Salley Mavor: Social Fabric, at the Upcoumtry History Museum in Greenville, SC, April 3 – Sept.
-12, 2021.
+UPDATE: Face Time is part of my exhibit, Salley Mavor: Social Fabric, at the Upcoumtry History Museum in Greenville, SC, April 3 – Sept.
+5, 2021.

 I wanted each character to peek out of their own frame, like cameo portraits.
 I cut pieces out of felt with scalloped shears and embroidered the edges.